-Tinnitus itself is not a disease, but it’s a sign something is wrong in the auditory system.
+Tinnitus itself is not a disease, but can be a sign something is wrong in the auditory system.
 Some causes of tinnitus are:

 - Noise-induced hearing loss